yabellini/SitioAcademico/content/courses/rdesdecero/_index.md

   What is a packages?
   How to install packages?

-2. Project management with RStudio:
+2.Project management with RStudio:

   How can I manage my projects in R?

-3. Seeking help:
+3.Seeking help:

   How can I get help in R?

-4. Data structure:
+4.Data structure:

   How can I read data in R?
   How are ordered data ?
   How are tidy data?

-5. Creating graphics:
+5.Creating graphics:

   How can I create quality graphics for publication in R?
   How can I save graphics and data created in R?

-6. Data manipulation:
+6.Data manipulation:

   How can I do different calculations on different data sets?
   How can I work with subsets of data in R?

-7. Producing reports:
+7.Producing reports:

   How can I generate reports?
   How can I integrate programs and reports?